WBSCodingSchool/WebDevExercises/001_HTML_CSS/TailwindCSS/README.md

 The previous page you worked on contained a hero section of a larger page.
 Now you can continue working on the entire page.

 In `mainPage.html`, you have the markup for the entire page.
-Like the previous exercise, comment out the CSS import, and comment the Tailwind CSS CDN script tag in to start styling the page with Tailwind.
+Like the previous exercise, comment out the CSS import, and add the Tailwind CSS CDN script tag to start styling the page with Tailwind.